dapr-cn/docs/src/content/content/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 ### Communication using TLS

 By default TLS is enabled to secure the transport layer to Kafka.
 To disable TLS, set `disableTls` to `true`.
-When TLS is enabled, you can control server certificate verification using `skipVerify` to disable verificaiton (*NOT* recommended in production environments) and `caCert` to specify a trusted TLS certificate authority (CA).
+When TLS is enabled, you can control server certificate verification using `skipVerify` to disable verification (*NOT* recommended in production environments) and `caCert` to specify a trusted TLS certificate authority (CA).
 If no `caCert` is specified, the system CA trust will be used.
 To also configure mTLS authentication, see the section under _Authentication_.
 Below is an example of a Kafka pubsub component configured to use transport layer TLS: